Church and Charity Mortgages Explained

 There may be if your organisation was affected by the Covid-19 pandemic.
 The government’s Recovery Loan Scheme was launched in August 2022 for businesses, which has a number of options to assist those in need.
 Other kinds of state assistance are usually reserved for individual residential mortgages, however there may be funding possibilities from the independent sector if you do your research.

 Yes, this is allowed for eligible churches that have been earmarked for sale or that may be disused.
-For this, you will need a specialist loan.
-Read more about Church Conversion Mortgages here.
+You will need a specialist loan for this.
+Read more about Church Conversion Mortgages.

 It depends on whether it is still a functioning graveyard.
 Contact the estate agent and local council first to find out who is responsible for the land, whether it’s still accessible to the public, who has permission to access the site, and what covenants are still attached to it.
 After that you will be able to seek advice or make your decision.